chandan-pal/Hibernate_Learnings/Hibernate_Notes.md

-Annotations:
+## Common Annotations
-@Entity : (javax.persistence) : tells hibernate to treat the class as an entity
+@Entity : (javax.persistence) : tells hibernate to treat the class as an entity.
 @Entity(name="USER_DETAILS") : tells hibernate to create entity with name passed instead of the class name
 @Id : (javax.persistence) : tells hibernate to treat the field as primary key
 @Column : tells hibernate to create column corresponding to the field (it is optional, even if not provided, column will be created)